pandas-dev/pandas/doc/source/indexing.rst

    This is sometimes called ``chained assignment`` and should be avoided.
    See :ref:`Returning a View versus Copy <indexing.view_versus_copy>`

-pandas provides a suite of methods in order to get **purely integer based indexing**.
+Pandas provides a suite of methods in order to get **purely integer based indexing**.
 The semantics follow closely python and numpy slicing.
 These are ``0-based`` indexing.
 When slicing, the start bounds is *included*, while the upper bound is *excluded*.
-Trying to use a non-integer, even a **valid** label will raise a ``IndexError``.
+Trying to use a non-integer, even a **valid** label will raise an ``IndexError``.

 The ``.iloc`` attribute is the primary access method.
 The following are valid inputs: